Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 There are numerous benefits to using numerical formats with lower precision than the 32-bit floating-point or higher precision such as 64-bit floating-point.

-Lower precision, such as the 16-bit floating-point, enables the training and deployment of large neural networks since they require less memory, enhances data transfer operations since they require less memory bandwidth and run batch operations much faster on GPUs that support Tensor Core. [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].
+Lower precision, such as the 16-bit floating-point, requires less memory enabling the training and deployment of large neural networks, enhances data transfer operations since they require less memory bandwidth and run batch operations much faster on GPUs that support Tensor Core. [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].

 Higher precision, such as the 64-bit floating-point, can be used for highly sensitive use-cases.